NREL/EnergyPlus/design/FY2024/NFP_VariableSpeedPIUs.md

 ```
 Maximum Reheat Air Temperature
-This field specifies a maximum suppply air temperature (deg.
+This field specifies a maximum supply air temperature (deg.
 C) leaving the reheat coil in a PIU terminal unit during heating operation.
 If leaving blank, the temperature of the supply air to the space in heating operation may get unrealistic.
 ```

 ## Outputs Description ##